Associated Builders and Contractors

-Associated Builders and Contractors (ABC) is a national U.S. trade association representing the non-union construction industry.
-ABC is an association of 69 chapters with more than 22,000 commercial contractors and construction-related firms among its members.
+Associated Builders and Contractors (ABC) is a national U.S. trade association representing the construction industry.
+ABC is an association of 69 chapters with more than 23,000 general contractors and construction-related firms among its members.

+Overview

 The association was founded in Baltimore, Maryland in 1950 to advocate "for free enterprise and open competition in the U.S. construction industry."

-Their positions regarding the Davis-Bacon Act and Project Labor Agreements often pit them in political battles against labor unions from the building trades.
+ABC engages in legislative and regulatory advocacy at the federal and state levels, focusing primarily on labor and employment law.
+ABC has engaged in extensive litigation against the U.S. Department of Labor and other federal agencies during the administration of U.S. President Joe Biden.
+Their positions regarding the Davis-Bacon Act and Project Labor Agreements are generally opposed by labor unions from the building trades.

+Involvement

 The Center for Responsive Politics has designated ABC as a "Heavy Hitter", rating it among the largest overall contributors to federal elections over the past two decades.
-In the 2018 election cycle, ABC was the 285th-largest donor to federal candidates and committees, giving over $1.6 million.
 The group also ranks among the 50 largest trade associations in the nation according to Washington Business Journal.